pmowrer/resume/cv.md

 coverage and efficiency.

-* Planned and executed international testing effort of new product features.

-* Managed testing effort of European 3rd party vendors.
+* Planned and executed international testing effort of new product features, managing testing effort of European 3rd party vendors.

+# Education

+## Santa Clara University, 2002 - 2006
+B.S. in Computer Science